Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 # A New Version of SuiteSparseGraphBLAS.jl

-`SuiteSparseGraphBLAS.jl` v0.6 just recently released with a lot of changes.
+`SuiteSparseGraphBLAS.jl` (SSGrB) v0.6 just recently released with a lot of changes.
 The biggest news is that the exported interface should now be considered relatively stable.
 We're still a while away from v1.0, but most new development will be documentation, entirely new bells and whistles, and convenience functions.
 Significant new development will also occur in other extension packages in the future.

 If you're new to `SuiteSparseGraphBLAS.jl` check out the [docs](https://graphblas.juliasparse.org/stable/)!

 In this post I'll first give a very brief introduction to GraphBLAS, followed by some benchmarks vs. Julia's `SparseArrays.jl` standard library.
 After that  briefly describe some of the new features in v0.6, and finally a [roadmap](#roadmap) for the next couple versions.

-# What is SuiteSparseGraphBLAS?
+# What is SuiteSparseGraphBLAS.jl?

 `SuiteSparseGraphBLAS.jl` is a sparse linear algebra library with some special features oriented to graph algorithms.
 It takes operations like matrix multiply, and turns them into higher order functions which replace the normal arithmetic operations `+` and `*` with other binary operators, like `max` or `&&`.